Hannayuri: Political activities

 Following the 2021 Myanmar coup d'état, Hannayuri participated in the anti-coup movement both in person at rallies and through social media channels with 1.3 million followers.
 She joined the "We Want Justice" three-finger salute movement.
 The movement, launched on social media, has been joined by many celebrities.
 As a result, Hannayuri was blacklisted by the military junta for inciting unrest against the state and threatening "public tranquillity" through social media posts.
 As a target of the military junta, she fled to Thailand afterwards, and was able to fly to South Korea via Bangkok.

 Hannayuri led campaigns in South Korea, securing donations, and gathering signatures to petition for the release of all political prisoners to free Myanmar from the military junta.
 She appeared in several South Korean news programs to speak out about the situation in Myanmar.
 Hannayuri said that after the military came to power, demonstrators were suppressed aggressively.
 In addition to torturing arrested persons and sexually assaulting women, they also cut off the Internet to prevent news from spreading abroad.

 Hannayuri donated 100,000 won for Mindat clashes.

 In the first week of July, Hanayuri made a free "Green Tea Drink" commercial in South Korea to donate to Myanmar.

+Personal life

+Hannayuri was in a relationship with singer Bunny Phyoe for seven years.
+In 2016, singer Bunny Phyoe revealed in an interview that he and Hannayuri had concluded their seven-year relationship.
+She parted ways with her boyfriend during a challenging period in her life.